 Upperclass students will be sent a Renewal FAFSA email if they previously completed a FAFSA on the Web.
 Besides the Renewal FAFSA, students will also need to submit the CSS PROFILE and submit the tax documents to IDOC.

-The 2016-2017 FAFSA form and the 2016-2017 CSS PROFILE must be received by February 7th and all appropriate tax documents must be received by March 1st for incoming Freshmen, March 1st for New BSN Express students, November 1st for Spring Transfer students, or June 1st for Fall Transfer students.
+For the 2016-2017 Academic Year: The 2016-2017 FAFSA form and the 2016-2017 CSS PROFILE must be received by February 7th and all appropriate tax documents must be received by March 1st for Prospective Freshmen, March 1st for New BSN Express students, November 1st for Spring Transfer students, or June 1st for Fall Transfer students.
 Returning Undergraduates must submit the FAFSA, CSS PROFILE, and appropriate tax documents by April 30th.
 See the Key Dates page for more information.

 You must actively choose to utilize the data retrieval tool.
 Your tax filing status on the FAFSA must be “Already Completed.”
 If you choose to do so, you will be transferred to the Internal Revenue Service website.
 There, the FAFSA Central Processing System (CPS) will conduct a data match with the IRS.
 Applicants will need to authenticate their identity before any information is displayed.
 Tax data will be presented and the applicant will have the option to "Transfer" the tax information to the FAFSA.
 Transferred data will have a notation —"Transferred from the IRS"-Do NOT Change Any of the Transferred Information.
 The address listed on the FAFSA application must match EXACTLY the address listed on your filed tax returns.
 For example: If the tax returns list 111 Main Street, you can not abbreviate to 111 Main St. on the FAFSA, and IRS Data Retrieval Tool.